Juliette, Florida: The Ghost Town Between Love and Limestone

 May 7, 1931 – Blue Springs, Juliette, Florida – Florida State Archives

-For an even more detailed account on the town of Juliette, watch my video below:
+For an even more detailed account of the town of Juliette, watch my video below:

 Large phosphate boulder